NijazK/NijazK.github.io/_posts/2023-01-15-MeanReversionCyclicals.markdown

 As we see, the sharpe ratio is just over 1 (still better than the 1-month and bi-weekly example!) with a compounding return of 34.37% and 65% win rate across 12 months.

 ## Conclusions
 Mean reversion can be a great strategy when the correct parameters are being exercised.
-For this scimple exercise, I used parameters such as magnitude of pe/e ratio,
+For this scimple exercise, I used magnitude as a parameter to track the standard deviaton of the p/e ratio and when it was lower than 1 compared to that stock historically.
+Therefore, if the standard devaition gets too high (greater than 2) then the program will execute the sell.